jamespfennell/hoard/next_steps.md

 - Write the upload code

-- Metrics for disk usage?
+- Metrics for disk usage

+- Think about versioning

 Why at startup does there seem to be an extra download?
+Rename a -> astore and d -> dstore